Mission, Goals, and Objectives

 - 50% of program graduates apply for admission to a supervised practice program prior to or within twelve months of graduation.

 - 60% of program graduates are admitted to a supervised practice program within 12 months of graduation.

-- 40% are employed in nutrition and dietetics or related fields within 12 months of graduation.
+- Of graduates that seek employment, 40% are employed in nutrition and dietetics or related fields within 12 months of graduation.

 - Examination Pass Rates

 - The program pass rate on the CDR credentialing exam for dietitian nutritionists is at least 80%, within one year following their first attempt.

 - Program Graduate Preparation